 A BIG welcome to our class page!
-We are really excited to have become Juniors and can’t wait to find out what Year 3 has in store for us!
+We are having lots of fun in Year 3 and we have already learnt so much.
 Keep on visiting our class page to join us on our learning journey.

 Reminders and Dates for the Autumn Term

 This half term, our PE will be on Mondays and Thursdays.
 PE kits should remain in school and should only be taken home at the end of the half term.

 Homework is given out on Fridays and should be handed back in by Thursday at the latest.

 Children should be reading at home with an adult at least 3 times each week.
 Every time you read with your child, please sign their Reading Record.
 Records will be checked every Thursday and children who have collected 3 adult signatures will receive a sticker for their bookmark.
 Children who have not completed their homework or home reading will visit Homework Club, which takes place on Thursday lunchtimes.